pinecone-io/nvidia-rag/docs/self-reflection.md

 ### Prerequisites

 - Only on-premises reflection deployment is supported in Helm
-- Requires 8 additional GPUs for the Mixtral model service
-- The model used is: `mistralai/mixtral-8x22b-instruct-v0.1`
+- The model used is: `nvidia/llama-3.3-nemotron-super-49b-v1`

 ### Deploy the Reflection LLM in a Separate Namespace